Brow71189/SwiftCam/README.md

 Adding a camera
 ---------------

-In the package there is a file included called "webcam_config.json.example".
-Copy or rename it to webcam_config.json.
-In the json file, each object represents one camera.
-The easiest way to get it to work is to alter the example file.
-The tags that can be specified for a camera are the following:
+Within Swift click on Edit -> Preferences and in the window that pops up select "SwiftCam" from the drop-down menu at the bottom.
+By clicking on "New" you can add a new camera and you can set up the following parameters in the user interface.
+Remember to click on "Apply" after changing any of the parameters.

 * "url": The url of your stream.
 If you are using the format "pyav" you can specify username and password to the stream directly in the url.
 For "mjpeg" you have to use the "user" and "password" tags.

 * "id": The ID which is used by Nion Swift to identify your camera.

 * "format": optional, defaults to "pyav".
 Currently supported are "pyav", "mjpeg", "acti" and "random".
   - "pyav" will try to play the stream with PyAV (which is essentially ffmepg).
   - "mjpeg" will treat the stream as "MJPEG".
   - "acti" is a special implementation to support acti tcm 4201 cameras as they are used by Nion for some of their microscopes.
+  - "amscope" is a special implementation for AmScope and Touptek cameras.
   - "random" will enable the example camera implementation which just shows random noise.
 This is useful to test your installation.

 * "name": optional, defaults to "id".
 This is the name under which the camera will be displayed in Nion Swift.
 * "user": optional, the username if your stream requires one.
 * "password": optional, the password for your stream if it is protected.
 * "max_framerate": optional, limits the framerate of the stream to the value given here.
 This is useful if you encounter heavy CPU load on your computer with a stream.
+* "options": optional, additional options sent to the webcam driver.

 Implementing new camera formats
 -------------------------------

 If your stream is not supported by the handlers shipped with this code it is easy to implement your own one.
-New handlers will be detected automatically and will be available after a restart of NionSwift.
+New handlers will be detected automatically and will be available after a restart of Swift.
 There a three requirements for a handler to be correctly recognized:

-1. The new python module must be in the same folder as all other source code files of this package
+1. The new python module must be in the same folder as all other source code files of this package (which is in lib -> site-packages -> SwiftCam -> webcam_utils in your python environment)
 2. The filename of the new module must end with `_supply.py`
 3. The new module must implement a class whose name ends with `_camera`